Golf Tutorials

 This is the theory with the most historical backing.
 In the early days of golf, golf balls were handmade and expensive.
 Losing one wasn't just an inconvenience, it was a financial hit.
 To help track them down, courses employed "forecaddies."
 These individuals were positioned down the fairway, a few hundred yards ahead of the golfers, to spot where the balls landed.

-When a golfer would hit their shot, they would yell out a warning cry of “Forecaddie!” to alert the spotter that a ball was in the air.
+When a golfer would hit their shot, they would yell out a warning cry of "Forecaddie!" to alert the spotter that a ball was in the air.
 Over time, as is common with language, the term was likely shortened for efficiency.
-The long, two-word call "Forecaddie!" simply evolved into the quick, sharp shout a golfer would not only need to scream now today, but at any given point on a busy course.
-So, shout something as it "Fore!" became a signal not just for someone looking after the players ball a few feet further.
+The long, two-word call "Forecaddie!" evolved into the quick, sharp shout we know today, making "Fore!" a universally recognized signal of impending danger on the course.

 Ultimately, the forecaddie explanation remains the strongest contender.
 It’s grounded in the practical realities of early golf and provides a clear, logical evolution to the word we use hundreds of years later.